sahitya184/PersonalAssistant/README.md

 🤣 Jokes
 📖 Word of the Day
 🎓 Fun Facts
-The chatbot is integrated with Telegram and can also be tested on Dialogflow’s web demo.
+The chatbot can be tested on Dialogflow’s web demo.

 🚀 ** Features**